This is a beta of [FNV|FO3|FO4|FO4VR|TES5|SSE|TES5VR|ENDERAL|ENDERALSE]LODGen/Edit with terrain LOD meshes and textures generation.

 Installation and Setup

-Unzip into a dedicated folder outside of any game and Steam folders or special Windows folders like Program Files.
+Unzip into a dedicated folder outside of any Steam, game or mod manager folders or special Windows folders like Program Files.

 Rename xLODGen.exe to [game mode]LODGen.exe (TES5LODGen.exe for example) or start with command line parameter -fnv, -fo3, -fo4, -fo4vr, -tes5, tes5vr, -sse, -enderal, -enderalse

-Do not generate into any game or any mod manager folders.
+Do not generate into any game, any mod manager folders or special Windows folder like Program Files x86.

 Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 - Required by LODGen.exe/LODGenx64.exe and Texconv.exe/Texconvx64.exe.
 Get matching platform x86/x64 depending on which xLODGen.exe (x86) or xLODGenx64.exe (x64) is used.